 Ballots will be sent out after Nomination Day, on April 28th.
 They will be sent to you by express post.
 When you receive your ballot, make sure to mark it and send your vote back as soon as possible.

 When you receive your ballot, inspect it for any damage or signs of being opened or tampered.
 Call the Election Commission if your ballot has been damaged.

 Inside your postal ballot, you should have:

-Fill in Form 2 with your name, IC number and sign the form.
+Then, fill in Form 2 with your name, IC number and sign the form in front of your witness.
 Have your witness sign the form and write their personal details down as well.

 Inspect your ballot for any marks, pen marks or stains that may void your vote.
 If your vote is not clean, call the Election Commission immediately.
 Make sure your hands are clean and dry so that you don't leave any stains on your ballot.

 Mark your ballot by drawing a cross (X) next to your preferred candidate using a pen.
 Do this carefully as there is not enough time to get a replacement form if you make a mistake.